buildworksai/AgentHub/README.md

 - VS Code 1.107.0 or higher
 - Node.js (for development)

 ## Extension Settings

-All configuration is done via `.agent/rules` files and the `agentRules.*` settings in your workspace settings.
-See the Configuration section above for details.
+This extension does not contribute any VS Code settings.
+All configuration is done via `.agent/rules` files.

 ## Known Issues